Rostifar/NYUDepthNet/README.md

-# NYUDepthNet
+# DepthNet
-NYUDepthNet is an unofficial Tensorflow implementation of *[Predicting Depth, Surface Normals and Semantic Labels with a Common Multi-Scale Convolutional Architecture](https://www.cs.nyu.edu/~deigen/depth/)*. __Note__: This repository was created for a research project, not associated with NYU, to explore the implications of residual neural networks for monocular depth estimation and smartphone-based spatial mapping.
+DepthNet is an unofficial Tensorflow implementation of *[Predicting Depth, Surface Normals and Semantic Labels with a Common Multi-Scale Convolutional Architecture](https://www.cs.nyu.edu/~deigen/depth/)*. __Note__: This repository was created for a research project, not associated with NYU, to explore the implications of residual neural networks for monocular depth estimation and smartphone-based spatial mapping.
 These modifications were not included in this repository for compeleteness.
 If you would like these modification, please email me at rcbridendev@gmail.com.

 # Installation